Caliper-Corporation/TsmAPIsExamples/RtcSDK/README.md

 # RtcSDK

 This library is a header-only lightweight C++/20 wrapper for utilizing, declaring and implementing of Windows COM interfaces.
-It is adapted from Alexander Bessonov's [`moderncom`](https://github.com/AlexBAV/moderncom) project, which was inspired by Kenny Kerr's `moderncpp` work.
+It is adapted from Alexander Bessonov's [`moderncom`](https://github.com/AlexBAV/moderncom) project, which was in turn inspired by Kenny Kerr's `moderncpp` work.

 ## Getting Started